 1. Stick to zippies: When you’re changing your baby’s nappy at 3am, those tiny adorable buttons can quickly become infuriating.
 Buy double zip suits so you can quickly unzip the bottom half without taking the whole suit off.

 Bonus tip: make sure all their bodysuits have the envelope folds at the shoulder so you can shimmy them down instead of going over their head in the event of a poonami.

-2. Strap that baby in: Babywearing is a great way to give your baby the close contact they crave, help them sleep, and give you 2 free hands.
+2. Strap that baby in: Babywearing is a great way to give your baby the close contact they crave, help them sleep, and give you two free hands.
 Whether that allows you to wrangle your other kid, get chores done, or simply sit and enjoy a proper meal in peace, it’s a win.

-3. Pack a few extra outfits in ziplock bags and keep them in your diaper bag: Then when your baby has a blowout, you can quickly access a full change of clothes on the go.
+3. Pack a few extra outfits in ziplock bags and keep them in your nappy bag: Then when your baby has a blowout, you can quickly access a full change of clothes on the go.
 Bonus tip: keep an extra shirt in there for you, in case you also end up wearing their mess.

-4. Keep a diaper caddy in the car: Pack spare nappies, rash cream, and wipes, so that if you’re even in a rush and forget something in your baby bag, you have a backup.
+4. Keep a nappy caddy in the car: Pack spare nappies, rash cream, and wipes, so that if you’re even in a rush and forget something in your baby bag, you have a backup.
 Who’s organized AF?
 You are!

 5. Fill an old wallet with random (toddler-safe) crap: Then give it to your toddler when you’re out and about getting sh*t done and need a quick distraction.

 6. Stop a streaker: Got a toddler determined to get naked at every opportunity?
 Put their onesie on back to front so that they can’t reach the zip, and then have fun watching them try.

 7. Stick scotch tape over toy speakers: You’ll lower the volume and save yourself from slowly going insane.
 If you want to go next level, take the batteries out altogether.
 Savage.